Ron Francis Blake

-Blake currently plays with Poncho Sanchez and has just released his debut solo Latin jazz album, “Assimilation” in 2017 which featured Poncho Sanchez as a guest.
-He recently recorded and performed on the 2020 Academy Awards with Elton John for the biopic Rocket Man.
+Blake currently plays with Poncho Sanchez and is featured on 4 studio albums and 2 live albums.
+He also released his debut solo Latin jazz album, “Assimilation” in 2017 which features Poncho Sanchez as a guest.
+Blake recorded and performed on the 2020 Academy Awards with Elton John for the biopic Rocket Man.
 The song “I Want To Love Me Again” won a Golden Globe for best song and an Oscar for best song.
+Ron can also be heard on the Rolling Stones’ Grammy Award winning album, Hackney Diamonds as well as Elton John and Brandi Carlile’s collaborative album, Who Believes in Angels?.